wpietri/sucks/README.md

 If you'd like to join in on developing, I recommend checking out the code, setting up a virtual environment, and doing `pip install -e .`.
 You can run the existing tests using `nosetests`.
-Current test are not yet comprehensive, as the integrated nature of this makes it difficult.
-But I aim to reduce that problem over time, so please add tests as you go.
+Please add tests for any new functionality.

 For more information see [the development documentation](developing.md)